Bath safety is extremely important. Read these bath safety tips, plus get recommendations on the best baby bath tubs and seats!

 Parents should never leave a baby alone near water.
 Even if the baby is in a bath seat and the parent thinks that she is properly propped up, the baby should not be unsupervised.

 It is important that caregivers have all the materials and supplies that they need for baby bath time within easy reach.
 Caregivers might consider creating a checklist which they reference before bath time to ensure that all that is needed is available before the baby is put in the water.

 Once the bath starts, parents should not get distracted and leave the baby for any period of time.
 Caregivers should allow the answering machine to pick up phone calls during bath time.
 Doorbells can be ignored during bath time.
 If a caregiver must step away from the bath in the middle of bath time, the baby should be taken with the bather.

 Bath water that is too hot can scald the tender skin of a baby and leave third degree burns all over his body.
 Parents should never put their baby in water that is above 120 degrees Fahrenheit (49 degrees Celsius).

-Caretakers should set the thermostat of the water heater this temperature to ensure that no accidents occur.
-If necessary, a thermometer to ensure that the water is not too not.
-Caretakers who do not have a thermometer should test the water on their wrist or elbow before they put the baby in the water.
+Caretakers should set the thermostat of the water heater to this temperature to ensure that no accidents occur.
+If necessary, use a bath thermometer to ensure that the water is not too hot.

 By taking little precautions, caretakers can ensure that bath time is a fun time for the baby as well as themselves.
 Tragedy will be averted by making sure that the baby is never left alone as well as when the bather is giving bath time his full attention.